goosefacetiscali/GDPRtiscalitest/readme.md

 ```bash
 make bucket
 ```
-which was used to store a terraform state file can now be deleted along with its contents.
+was ran earlier, which was used to store a terraform state file, can now be deleted along with its contents.
 I suggest that this be done in the AWS console on the website.

 ----------------------------------------------------------------